 Godzilla's pitiful roar as the ground explodes beneath him and he suddenly begins plunging into the volcano is one of the sadder moments of the series.
 Martin's ending dialogue following after is really just icing on the cake, especially this line:

 "For now, Godzilla - that strangely innocent and tragic monster - has gone to earth."

-- Godzilla is, well, still pretty damn pissed off.
+Godzilla is, well, still pretty damn pissed off.
 He destroys stuff and buildings with loads of people still inside, who either die by radiation poisoning, burned to death or crushed by rubble or suffocate under the debris.
 He's also angry at humanity for making him into a mutated monster via a nuclear sub.
 But he sees the general and becomes sentimental because somewhere, under all that anger, there's the heart of a sad and suffering animal.
-He knows the man means him no harm as he remembers how they respected him after his Heroic Sacrifice.
+He knows the man meant him no harm as he remembers how they respected him after his Heroic Sacrifice.
 He then becomes confused, as he hates humanity but likes this guy.
+Until Shindo gave a Godzilla a small nod, as if to say "it's okay, go ahead."
 So, in the end, he decides to give the general a quick and relatively painless death rather than the potential suffering he gave to millions of others.

 "We knew the world would not be the same.
 A few people...laughed...a few people cried.
 Most people were silent.
 I remembered the line from the Hindu scripture, the Bhagavad-Gita.
 Vishnu...is trying to persuade the prince that...he should do his duty.
 And...to impress him...takes on his multi-armed form...and says, 'Now I am become Death, the destroyer of worlds.'"